xitop/edzed/docs/sblocks.rst

   For a positive integer M it means to count only from 0 to M-1 and then wrap around.
 If *modulo* is not set, the output value is not bounded.

+  The counter can process floats, but be prepared for inevitable rounding errors of floating point arithmetic.

   Initialization parameters: